Saffron – Crocus Sativus

 To this day false saffron is being sold at markets around the world.
 Fake powered saffron is not uncommon.
 Turmeric, paprika and annatto are sometimes used to make the fake saffron powder.

 Also remember turmeric is often called “Indian saffron”.
-Always buy saffron from a merchant you trust.
+Only buy from a merchant you trust.

 Saffron has been associated with love and magic because of its aphrodisiac properties.
 In India dishes which include saffron as an ingredient are often served at weddings.

 In Ancient Rome saffron was used to control hangovers.
-Some of the wealthy citizens would sometimes drink beverages containing saffron before participating in a bacchanalia believing the saffron would help them remember what had happened.
+Some of the wealthy citizens would sometimes drink beverages containing saffron before participating in a bacchanalia believing it would help them remember what had happened.

 In Ancient Rome and Ancient Egypt a little saffron was added to the bath water of the affluent citizens.
-They believed the saffron was sure to make their skin glow.
+They believed this was sure to make their skin glow.
 There was also the extra bonus of improving their love life.